 (I call it tye dye cake, but I think some people also call it camouflage cake, swirl color cake, rainbow cake, or layered cake.)

-Her cake was so beautiful and vibrant that I wanted to learn how to do it.
+Her cake was so beautiful and vibrant that I knew I had to learn how to make tie dye cake!

 (And, I didn’t really get a chance to pick that mom’s brain on the ins and outs of layered cakes while she lead the balloon game.)